oppia/oppia-web-developer-docs/End-to-End-Tests.md

 * `browser.switchTo().activeElement()` can cause problems when combined with our `action` functions.
 One such problem is a `Cannot read property 'bind' of undefined` error.
 Instead, use the normal `element(...)` element selectors to get the element you want to interact with.
 You can use a `debugger` statement (see the debugging section below) right before `browser.switchTo().activeElement()` to find what active is element there.

 ## Debugging end to end tests ##

+Whenever you're debugging tests, you should create a debugging doc to document your work.
+This helps future contributors if they run into a similar bug in the future.
+If other people come in later to help you, they can also use the debugging doc to get up to speed on what you've already figured out.
+You can make a copy of [this template debugging doc](https://docs.google.com/document/d/1qRbvKjJ0A7NPVK8g6XJNISMx_6BuepoCL7F2eIfrGqM/edit?usp=sharing) to get started.

 ### Steps to use the debugger tool ###
 1. Add a break-point in the code you want the control to stop at by adding a statement called "debugger;". eg.